testobsessed/PythonSliderPuzzle/README.md

 But I did at least partly answer my question.

 There are 181,439 valid / solvable 3x3 board configuration.

 Only 37,808 (just over 20%) of those can be solved in 20 moves or fewer.

-As I type this I'm running the stats for 25 moves.
+It turns out 140,134 (77%) can be solved in 25 moves or fewer.

+Perhaps in the future I'll get around to doing a little table to show the progression of counts of puzzles that can be solved in a given number of moves.
+But not today.

 ## What I Learned